 Introduction to J. Krishnamurti

 J. Krishnamurti (1895-1986) is widely regarded as one of the greatest thinkers and religious teachers of all time.
-From the time of his break with the Theosophical Society in 1929 until his death, he spoke throughout the world to large audiences and to individuals including writers, scientists, philosophers and educators, about the need for a radical change in mankind.
+He spoke throughout the world to large audiences and to individuals including writers, scientists, philosophers and educators, about the need for a radical change in mankind.
 Asked to describe what lay at the heart of his teaching, he said:

 Truth is a pathless land.
 Man cannot come to it through any organisation, through any creed, through any dogma, priest or ritual, nor through any philosophic knowledge or psychological technique.
 He has to find it through the mirror of relationship, through the understanding of the contents of his own mind, through observation and not through intellectual analysis or introspective dissection.